 The 1000 armed Avalokiteshvara story is an important source of inspiration.
 Some time after taking his most compassionate vow, he realized the enormity of the task and came under unbearable pressure.
 As a result, Avalokiteshvara exploded into thousands of pieces.

 Fortunately, Amitabha Buddha appeared to put him back together again.
 Additionally, Amitabha chose to make a few modifications in order to enable Avalokiteshvara to work faster.
 As such, Amitabha Buddha gave him 1000 arms and 11 heads.
-The arms are for working and the 11 heads will enable him to better see and hear the suffering of the world.
+To better understand the meaning behind the eleven heads and thousand arms, see our guide to Avalokiteshvara meaning and symbolism.

 Features of Masterpiece 1000 Armed Avalokiteshvara Statue

-This masterpiece 1000 armed Avalokiteshvara statue is the most dramatic form of Avalokiteshvara because the depiction is a special embodiment that Amitabha derived for him.
-His two principle hands are pressed together in reverence to his teacher Amitabha Buddha.
-The other 5 principle hands are holding tools, and the final principal hand is depicting the Varada “gift giving” mudra.
-Additionally, all of the hands feature an eye in the palm symbolizing wisdom and the 5 method perfections.
-Finally, two of his heads are dedicated to Vajrapani (wrathful) and Amitabha Buddha.
+This masterpiece 1000 armed Avalokiteshvara statue is the most dramatic form of Avalokiteshvara, a special embodiment that Amitabha derived for him.
+His two principal hands are pressed together in reverence to his teacher Amitabha Buddha; five more principal hands hold his sacred implements, and the final principal hand extends in the Varada “gift giving” mudra.
+All of the hands feature an eye in the palm, symbolizing wisdom and the five method perfections.
+Above the crowned tiers of serene, gold painted faces — each marked with a blue urna and framed by floral earrings — blazes the wrathful head of Vajrapani, crowned with skulls, his flame-red brows and beard surrounding bared fangs beneath a fierce third eye.
+Crowning the summit is Amitabha Buddha himself, depicted with the dark curled hair of a fully enlightened Buddha.
+Like all of our sculptures, this temple centerpiece is ready for filling, blessing, and consecration in your own tradition.